Energy efficiency: the benefits of a new-build home

 Put that light out

 This one might seem obvious, but make sure you’re switching off lights when you’re not using a room.
 Of course, the energy saved differs depending on your choice of light bulbs, but some types of bulbs – such as incandescent – cost a lot more as they produce a substantial amount of heat, as well as light.
-Switching these to an energy-saving bulb will also help to lower those costs.
+Switching these to energy-saving LED bulbs will help to lower those costs.

 Light bulb image